 About

-Toby Clark is a Welsh born fashion designer and founder of ‘Toby etc‘ a design consultancy company.
+Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio with a reputation for creating niche international brands.

-Widely experienced in the fashion & textiles industry, Toby’s design methodology has influenced a number of international brands.
-His decade of design for Margaret Howell received three nominations for ‘Menswear Designer Of The Year’ at the British Fashion Awards.
+Widely experienced in the fashion & textiles industry, Toby’s design methodology has steered influential brands.
+His decade of design for Margaret Howell received three nominations for ‘Menswear Designer Of The Year’ at the BFC’s British Fashion Awards.

-A proven specialist in menswear, Toby has a reputation for authentic design products and original brand concepts.
-His sensory intuition and evolutional approach to design has attracted loyal consumers.
+A proven specialist in menswear – with a reputation for crafting authentic products and original forward thinking concepts – Toby’s sensory intuition and evolutional approach to design engineering helps to grow loyal consumers.

-Throughout his career Toby has felt affinity with natural materials, particularly wool.
-Having learnt to handknit at 8 years old, this early fascination with textiles prompted him towards a career in fashion.
-After graduating from the Royal College Of Art in London he started his own clothing label which earned him the title of Welsh Fashion Designer of The Year.
-His launch collection was selected by the International Wool Secretariat to feature at Premiere Vision in Paris.
-In recent years Toby has renewed his love for wool becoming an ambassador for the Campaign For Wool in New Zealand.
+Throughout his career Toby has felt a deep affinity with Mother Earth and natural materials, particularly wool.
+Having learnt to hand-knit aged 8 by his mother Adrienne, this early fascination with transformative textiles, prompted him towards a career in fashion.
+After graduating from the Royal College Of Art in London, he started his own clothing label, becoming Welsh Fashion Designer of The Year at the Welsh Fashion Awards at the Savoy Hotel, London.
+His launch collection sold exclusively to Barneys New York, Browns Of London and Anglobal of Japan, being selected by the IWS ~ International Wool Secretariat to be showcased at Premiere Vision in Paris.
+In recent years after co-founding Blackhorse Lane Atelier’s, Toby renewed his love for wool becoming an Ambassador for the Campaign For Wool NZ.

-A quiet activist of environmental causes, Toby favours brands with an ecological purpose and who respect our planet’s finite resources.
+A gentle but determined activist of environmental causes, Toby favours brands with an authentic ecological purpose who respect nature and our planet’s finite resources.
+Particularly brands who encourage end-users to adopt a new approach to consumerism buy consuming much less.

-During the economic slowdown prompted by the Covid-19 pandemic, Toby began to exclusively wear pre worn items of clothing.
-This represented his personal resistance to the fashion industry’s insatiable demand for new products made out of new textile materials.
+During the Covid-19 pandemic, Toby began to exclusively wear pre-worn items of clothing.
+This a reaction to his personal resistance to the fashion industry and its seemingly insatiable demand for new products, made in new textile materials.

-To emphasise this thinking, Toby began wearing the same set of clothes every single day for a full calendar year, aiming to offset the negative impact he personally created as a designer.
-Estimated to be 500,000 newly made products designed between 1990 to 2017 and which contributed to an excess of clothing the world’s consumers did not necessarily need, but rather desired.
-His Same Clothes Everyday manifesto was admired by Lidewij Edelkoort who invited him to be part of her World Hope Forum.
+To emphasise his thinking, Toby adopted a more radical approach wearing the Same Clothes Everyday indefinitely.
+This single set of clothing aimed to offset the negative impact he’d personally created as a designer, which he estimated to be in the region of 500,000 products manufactured between 1990 to 2017, contributing to a plethora of clothing the world’s consumers did not necessarily need but rather desired as luxury items.
+His Same Clothes Everyday manifesto was admired by the world renowned Trend forecaster Lidewij Edelkoort who invited Toby to be part of her World Hope Forum.

-Having established a career as a clothing designer and design consultant Toby continues to pursue opportunities within sustainable and ethical parameters, seeking to preserve the natural balance of our eco-system.
+Having established a career as a clothing designer and design consultant, Toby continues to work within sustainable and ethical parameters, seeking to preserve the natural balance of our eco-system and aiming to bring city dwellers closer to nature.

 To review a fuller background of Toby’s career, please click on the Biography section.